top of page

 cf4393d6-1a91-4f2d-82c9-5dcb4997f7b7.JPG

-Can Kök is a fourth-year undergraduate student majoring in Honours Psychology and minoring in Philosophy.
+Can Kök graduated from McGill university in Honours Psychology and minored in Philosophy.
 His research interests are substance use, impulsivity, and transdiagnostic risk factors for psychopathology.
 In the future, he hopes to pursue graduate school in clinical psychology or neuroscience.
 In his spare time, he enjoys watching movies and live music.

 Graduate & Post doctoral Alumni